raas-dev/configent/README.md

 ### setup_cursor / setup_vscodium

 [VSCodium](https://vscodium.com/) and its forks are preferred over VSCode.
-Regardless, editor specific configuration is the same across the forks.
+The extensions and editor configuration are the same across the forks.

 The specific `setup_` script is run so that VSCodium is the default editor on Linux distros and [Cursor](https://cursor.sh/) is the default on macOS.